ng-packagr/ng-packagr/docs/override-tsconfig.md

 You need to supply a full and valid tsconfig.
 You can get started by taking a look at [our internal tsconfig](../src/lib/ts/conf/tsconfig.ngc.json).

-Your `tsconfig.lib.json` can extends it
+Your `tsconfig.lib.json` can extend it

 ```json
 {